Breadcrumb navigation

 Submit one of the following:

-- A score or lead sheet of a piece you have composed, together with some notes about it maybe describing the harmony, how you developed your melodic/rhythmic ideas etc.)
+- A score or lead sheet of a piece you have composed, together with some notes about it.
+These notes should describe features of your composition (such as the harmony, or how you developed your melodic/rhythmic ideas etc.)

 - Notation of your transcription (see 2 above) together with a short analysis of it.